 Besides the Palm Oil Industry, poachers who hunt and capture orangutans to sell as pets or for zoos are another danger to the specie.
 This often ends with the mother being killed.

 I don’t want to be too repetitive, but please STOP VISITING ZOOS.
 You are funding this filthy business each time you pay to enter one.

 INHABITANTS OF BUKIT LAWANG

 THE ORANGUTANS OF BUKIT LAWANG

 During that day, we had the opportunity to see orangutans on several occasions.
 The orangutans of Sumatra moved around by hanging from trees because there are tigers in the Bukit Lawang Forest.
 However, in Borneo, the orangutans walked on the ground as they do not have predators.

 The one from the picture above was a male.
 His size was impressive and especially noticeable because he got very close to us.
 It is very easy to identify the male ones – just look at his beard!!

 This one is a young female orangutan who got closer and asked for food.
 She even got down from the trees to pick up the fruits offered by one of the guides.
 You can watch the video below.

 Many of you asked me if it was dangerous to be this close to the orangutans.
 According to the guides in the Bukit Lawang jungle, there are only two dangerous orangutans which are Jacky and Mina.
 These orangutans were raised at the rescue center since they were orphans.
 Having been used to humans, they see us as food suppliers.
 So, if you find them, they’ll want you to give them food.
 Jacky grabs you from the wrist and won’t let you go until you give her some bananas while Mina directly bites the excursionists until she gets what she wants.
 Our guide showed us a scar done by Mina.
-We didn’t cross paths with them.
+We did not cross them, but in any case, we had hired the best travel insurance to Indonesia.

 There are other species apart from orangutans in the Bukit Lawang jungle.
 We had the luck to see other animals.